-The impact of cancer and the potential side-effects of the treatment can no doubt lead to functional limitations, physical and/or psychological disabilities which may create barrier to participation in the workplace.
+The impact of cancer and the potential side effects of the treatment can no doubt lead to functional limitations and physical and/or psychological disabilities which may create barriers to participation in the workplace.
 Your insurance carrier may argue that since your treatment is over, you are able to return to work.
 You may be in remission – and even if you are, studies have shown that cancer survivors are at risk for job loss, unemployment and work disability.

-Most insurance companies that we have encountered are initially sympathetic and understand that travesty of cancer, but many also expect claimant to return to work in the event of getting better.
+Most insurance companies that we have encountered are initially sympathetic and understand the travesty of cancer, but many also expect a claimant to return to work in the event they get a bit better.
 Many insurance companies do not understand or account for the long-term treatment and ongoing care that you may require depending on the condition of your diagnosis.
 This may result in their decision to unreasonably deny or cut off your long-term disability benefits.

 When your insurance company denies or cuts off your benefits, you have two options.
 You may decide to accept your denial, which will mean that you will continue to endure financial stress.
 This option will simply prolong your suffering and provide you with no clear solution as to how you will overcome your financial debt.